adityapradhan202/Data-Cleaning-Zomato-Pandas/README.md

 # Zomato dataset - data cleaning - project description

-###### Disclaimer:
-I am a beginner, who is in learning **[pandas](https://pandas.pydata.org/)**.
-So I am not a pro in data analytics.
-In this small project, it was my first time to deal with real world data.
-But soon I will become better as I am trying hard, and putting efforts consistently.

 #### What did I do in this project?
 1. Removed the unwanted columns.
 2. Dealt with missing values in some columns.